department-of-veterans-affairs/va.gov-team/Administrative/Onboarding/Welcome to VSP.md

 The Veteran-facing Services Platform (VSP) is the common infrastructure, technical and non-technical components, and processes that support static and interactive content consumed by Veterans via VA.gov.
 Major pieces of the VSP include a set of APIs that manage communication between a Veteran user and internal VA resources, an identity and authentication system, a design system based on the U.S. Web Design System, reusable frontend components, a Drupal-based content management system, and an extensive set of documentation and guides.

-## How should VFS Teams expect to interact with VSP?
+## How should VFS Teams expect to move forward, and what should they expect of VSP?

-Read through the following docs to learn how to work with VSP as you design, build, deploy, measure, and iterate on your application.
+Read through the following docs to learn how to create online experiences the VA.gov way, and how to work with VSP as you design, build, deploy, measure, and iterate on your application.

 ### Content
 - [Here are the best practices on writing great, plain language content on VA.gov](https://design.va.gov/content-style-guide/)